sphinx-doc/sphinx/doc/latex.rst

    set the foreground and background colors for the title as well as the LaTeX code for the icon.

+.. versionadded:: 7.4.0  Customizability of the :rst:dir:`seealso` and
+   :rst:dir:`todo` directives.

+.. versionadded:: 8.1.0 Separate customizability and new defaults for the :dudir:`topic`, contents_, and :dudir:`sidebar` directives.

 Perhaps in future these 5.1.0 (and 6.2.0) novel settings will be optionally imported from some genuine CSS external file, but currently they have to be used